piyush497/agentic-mdm-updater/RUNBOOK.md

 This runbook explains how to run the system locally (no Azure required) and how to prepare/run with Azure infrastructure (Azure OpenAI, Azure AD, Service Bus) when you are ready.

 Components:
-- pythen-agent-client: FastAPI + LangChain agent (Stub/Ollama/Azure LLM)
+- pythen-agent-client: FastAPI + LangChain agent (tools call Java API)
-- java-mdm-api: Spring Boot API (Gradle) with Flyway migrations and minimal Approver UI
+- java-mdm-api: Spring Boot API (Gradle) with Flyway migrations and minimal Approver UI (local only)
 - Postgres: via docker-compose

 ---